zemawi/Analytics_Fintech/README.md

-#  Fintech App Review Analytics – Tenx Week 2 Challenge
+#  Fintech App Review Analytics –

 Analyze customer feedback on Ethiopian mobile banking apps to help improve app performance and user satisfaction.
 This project simulates real-world consulting work by scraping, cleaning, and analyzing Google Play Store reviews using Python and NLP.